goharbor/harbor-operator/README.md

 ### Delete the stack

 When deleting the Harbor resource, all linked components are deleted.
-With two arbor resources, the right components are deleted and components of the other Harbor are not changed.
+With two Harbor resources, the right components are deleted and components of the other Harbor are not changed.

 ### Adding/Removing a component